NVISOsecurity/logalert.py/README.md

 | cut -d "," -f 2-  | xargs -n 1 echo "VPN logon from"
 | python logalert.py -c logalert.conf
 ``

+### Continuous monitoring
+For continuous monitoring of a system, commands that make use of ``logalert.py`` should be added as a cron job to the system.
+In the examples above, each command is part of a bash script which is ran each minute on the system.
+The caching system of ``logalert.py`` prevents the system from only sending new alerts by email and avoids duplicate alerts.

 ## Contact
 logalert.py is developed & maintained by NVISO Labs.